Home » best-waterfalls-in-sri-lanka-the-ultimate-guide

 The Bambarakanda Falls is the highest waterfall in Sri Lanka with an enormous 263 meters.
 The waterfall is located in Kalupahana and is formed by one of Walawe rivers.
 There is no access to the bottom pool but the impressive tallest waterfall of Sri Lanka can be seen from a little road that climbs up the hill.
 Bambarakanda Falls looks at its most impressive after rain, but is even harder to get to due to the mud.

 St Clair’s Falls

 The St Clair’s Falls is located in between the tea plantations of Nuwara Eliya and is formed by the Maha and Kuda falls.
-The St Clair’s Falls is the widest of the country and has a height of 80 meters.
-The Falls got it’s name from the the neighbouring tea estate where it is located but are also being called as ‘Little Niagara of Sri Lanka’.
+It is the widest waterfall in Sri Lanka and has a height of 80 meters.
+The St Clair’s Falls are also being known as ‘Little Niagara of Sri Lanka’.
 In rainy season I can imagine the waterfalls are very powerful, but when we went there wasn’t much water.
 It is a very photogenic waterfall and can be easily visited on your way from Nuwara Eliya to Hatton because the viewpoint is located right next to the road.
 There is also a little cafe where you can have a drink and snack.
 St Clair’s Falls is definitely one of the Nuwara Eliya waterfalls you have to visit.

 The Mohini Falls are located right along the road on your way to Adam’s Peak, so you can’t miss them!
 The 30 meters high waterfall goes under the Hatton – Nallathanniya Road and joins the Maskeliya Reservoir.
 Just like the other waterfalls in Sri Lanka, Mohini Falls is also best visited after, or during rain season.
 We visited the Mohini Falls on a rainy day, so the waterfall was powerful and breathtaking to watch!